yandex-cloud/docs/en/managed-clickhouse/operations/cluster-list.md

 # Information about existing clusters

-You can request detailed information about each {{ mch-short-name }} cluster you created.
+You can request detailed information about each Managed Service for ClickHouse cluster you created.

 ## Getting a list of DB clusters in a folder {#list-clusters}